 - 4.9.1 Council recognizes that groundwater and surface water quality can be negatively impacted by poorly situated, poorly developed and incompatible uses.
-Development will be encouraged to occur in a manner that will ensure surface water bodies and groundwater resources are not adversely impacted by the development. - 4.9.2 Council shall encourage all livestock producers to provide off-site watering structures and restrict their animals from directly accessing surface water bodies. - 4.9.3 Agricultural and residential development occurring near significant drains, ditches, rivers or creeks shall be encouraged to maintain a buffer of natural vegetation immediately adjacent to the watercourse to reduce the amount of nitrogen and phosphorus entering the surface water.
+Development will be encouraged to occur in a manner that will ensure surface water bodies and groundwater resources are not adversely impacted by the development. - 4.9.2 Council shall encourage all livestock producers to provide off-site watering structures and restrict their animals from directly accessing surface water bodies. - 4.9.3 Agricultural and residential development occurring near significant drains, ditches, rivers or creeks (see Map 5) shall be encouraged to maintain a buffer of natural vegetation immediately adjacent to the watercourse to reduce the amount of nitrogen and phosphorus entering the surface water. - 4.9.4 Wells should be designed to reach underground aguifers in dry conditions.